 Return on Investment

 The continued optimization of our portfolio, together with cost savings programs and a wide range of management actions, will enable us to increase our return on equity.
-Our objective is to increase our return on equity to 10% by 2018.
+Our objective is to increase our return on equity to 10% by the fourth quarter of 2018.

 Our target return on equity will be achieved by: